debugmen/debugmen.github.io/_posts/2022-02-18-enabot_series_part_1.md

 ![Teardown_full](/assets/enabot_part1/full_td.jpg)

+If we do a google search for the processor we can find the manual.
+The processor manual is the bible of this device.
+Always try to find it and always go to it when something goes wrong you don't understand.
+This will come in handy later on.

 ## Getting the Firmware

-I'm going to obtain the firmware in 2 different ways, the first way by doing a firmware update and intercepting the file it downloads.
-I did this by connecting the device to a hotspot off of my computer.
-That way I can open wireshark and see the packets that first come to my computer, and then go out to the device.
+I'm going to obtain the firmware in 2 different ways.
+The first way is by doing a firmware update and intercepting the file it downloads.
 The second way is by dumping the SPI flash on the board of the device.
 I'll do this before the update so we have the original firmware.

 ### Intercepting the firmware
+I was able to intercept the firmware update packets by connecting the device to a hotspot off of my computer.
+That way I can open wireshark and see the packets that first come to my computer, and then go out to the device.
 First I hit capture packets (making sure wireshark was looking at my hotspot network) and then I hit update firmware in the ebo app immediately after.
-The packets started rolling in.
+TThen the packets started rolling in.

-Once the update was complete I hit stop capture and did a string search for a .com to get the url it grabbed them from figuring the file would start around there.
-It found a few which were just a generic server they have hosted for the firmware updates.
+Once the update was complete I hit stop capture and did a string search for a .com to get the url it grabbed the update from.
+It found a few which were just a generic server they have hosted for the updates.
 Near one of the packets with a URL I came across across a packet that specified the filename: *1640594394-ebo-se-ipc20211223.tar*.
 This let me know that the file being downloaded was a tar file, and I knew I could just look for the packet with tar headers.
 That turned out to be the next packet.

 ![tar_headers](/assets/enabot_part1/tar_headers.png)